 Injectables, specifically fillers, are some of the hottest cosmetic treatments on the market right now—and for good reason.
 They are minimally invasive, but can provide dramatic, yet natural-looking results.
 However before providing dermal fillers at my Long Island plastic surgery center, I always advise my patients to do a little research first.
 Let’s take a look at some basic information you should know.

 What’s the difference between BOTOX® Cosmetic and fillers?

 Both BOTOX and dermal fillers are injectable treatments that can be used to diminish signs of aging on your face and neck.
 However, they work very differently.
 BOTOX is a purified form of Botulinum toxin, which, in very small doses, can be used to temporarily relax the facial muscles that cause fine lines and wrinkles.
 It works best for dynamic wrinkles caused by repeated facial muscles.
 Dermal fillers, on the other hand, are most commonly made from hyaluronic acid or calcium hydroxylapatite, 2 naturally occurring substances in the body.
 These products can lift and smooth wrinkles and add subtle volume to your face.
-If you want to learn more about the difference between the 2, check out our previous blog post.

 How do I know which filler is right for me?

 With so many options to choose from, making a selection can be overwhelming.
 Start by doing some research.
 Try to understand the main differences between some of the most popular fillers like JUVÉDERM® and Restylane®.
 Next, gather everything you’ve learned and schedule an appointment to talk to an experienced plastic surgeon or aesthetic specialist.
 Express your specific skin concerns and don’t be afraid to ask questions.
 Your provider will be able to evaluate your skin and work with you to create a customized treatment plan that best fits your needs.